Maethorin/wight-cli/README.rst

 Arguments
 ^^^^^^^^^

---team  not required
+--team  <team-name>  not required
---project  not required
+--project  <project-name>  not required

 Define default team and/or project to be used in subsequent commands::